Book of Wars Against Jehovih Chapter 43, Chapter 44

 11. Ahura said: Are not great possessions like unto dissipation?
 I have seen mortals

-THE HIGHEST, BEST THING TO DO IS TO LIVE THE HIGHEST, BEST ONE KNOWETH, and
+who admit THE HIGHEST, BEST THING TO DO IS TO LIVE THE HIGHEST, BEST ONE KNOWETH, and

 straightway go off and pollute the body by eating flesh and drinking wine.
 They also